vespertron/SQLServer_VENV/README.md

 - This README.md file provides an overview of the project, its structure, and how to set up the environments.
 - The `docs` directory contains detailed documentation on the project, including setup instructions, best practices, and troubleshooting tips.
 - The [wiki](https://github.com/vespertron/SQLServer_VENV/wiki) is used for collaborative documentation and knowledge sharing.
+- System and Database Administration tasks are logged on [this Trello board](https://trello.com/b/RnV4u78D/sql-server-system-database-administration).

 ## Features